 4 hacks to get teens off the sofa and get active – as study warns of heart damage

-Excessive screen time and hours sat inside could spell heart health problems later in life.
-By Imy Brighty-Potts.
+Excessive screen time and hours sat inside could spell heart health problems later in life

 The amount of screen time teenagers get is a worry to lots of parents.

-And, it turns out, the health impacts of being inside and staring at a screen for long periods of time as a young person can have serious impact on physical health further down the line.
+And, it turns out, the health impacts of being inside and staring at a screen for long periods of time can have a serious impact on a young person’s physical health later in life.

 Academics involved in the research, which is to be published at the ESC Congress in Amsterdam, said that this heart damage could be setting the stage for heart attacks and strokes in later life.